nvdaaddons/AddonTemplate/readme.md

 The template includes configuration files for use with additional tools such as linters.
 These include:

-* Ruff (pyproject.toml): a Python linter written in Rust (0.4.10 or later, can be installed with PIP).
+* Ruff: a Python linter written in Rust (0.4.10 or later, can be installed with PIP).
+* Pyright: a Python static type checker (1.1.402 or later, can be installed with PIP).

 Read the documentation for the tools you wish to use when building and developing add-ons.